Verify blue/green deployment compatibility

 Local server configuration is compatible with the current configuration.
 A rolling or blue/green upgrade is allowed.

-- If the changes are not compatible, then you will see more details about the incompatible changes.
-In this case, a blue/green deployment is not allowed.
+- If the changes aren't compatible, then you'll see more details about the incompatible changes.
+In this case, a blue/green deployment isn't allowed.

 - If the changes are compatible, the following line appears at the end of the step: